 - But this experience is more than an emotional high, as many experience the transformative aspect of this state of being primarily from intimacy and oneness with God.
 Theodore Brakel describes his experience as “seeing God with the eyes of my soul, I felt one with him.”

-Foster disclaims that the last step may be more of a fleeting experience than the staple diet of a contemplative life.
+Foster exclaims that the last step may be more of a fleeting experience than the staple diet of a contemplative life.
 We are not to be disheartened if our concerns are over the unwashed dishes or the chemistry exam tomorrow.
-Personally for me, Foster’s outline of Contemplative Prayer has shown how mindfulness prepares the space in your mind and your spirit for something deeply transformative.
+Personally for me, Foster’s outline of Contemplative Prayer has shown how mindfulness prepares the space in your mind and your spirit for something deeply transformative; and transformation of the self can only happen when in the soil of a true reality.
 Growing a relationship is mostly incremental and these steps are practical and useful for me to deepen a daily communion with God.

 Taste & See